 But when you’ve got stock options instead of shares, you have more decisions to make.

-Selling these stock options before the IPO is a HUGE opportunity to advance your financial plan… but you’ve got a lot more to think about than your founders do.
+Selling early employee equity before the IPO is a HUGE opportunity to advance your financial plan… but you’ve got a lot more to think about than your founders do.

 You’ve got a lot of choices to make, but just because there’s a lot of math to do doesn’t mean you shouldn’t act.